Probabilistic Symmetry for Multi-Agent Dynamics: Related Work

-\paragraph{Equivariant Deep Learning.} Geometric deep learning that leverages invariance and symmetries has found wide applications in areas ranging from image recognition \cite{bao2019equivariant, worrall2017harmonic, weiler2019e2cnn} to reinforcement learning \cite{equimdp}.
-Equivariant neural networks are studied for modeling dynamics as well - \citet{fuchs2020se} use $\mathrm{SE}(3)$-equivariant transformers to predict trajectories for a small number of particles as a regression task, and \cite{ecco} proposed a $\mathrm{S0}(2)$ equivariant continuous convolution for traffic trajectory prediction.
-All methods mentioned above are deterministic. \cite{kohler2020equivariant} and \cite{ennormalizingflows} studies equivariant normalizing flows for modeling symmetric densities, however their domains focus on generative modeling rather than forecasting, and therefore differs from our work significantly.
-To our knowledge, no previous work has studied equivariant neural networks for probabilistic forecasting. \paragraph{Uncertainty Quantification (UQ).}
+\paragraph{Equivariant Deep Learning.} Geometric deep learning that leverages invariance and symmetries has found wide applications in areas ranging from image recognition \citep{bao2019equivariant, worrall2017harmonic, weiler2019e2cnn} to reinforcement learning \citep{equimdp}.
+Equivariant neural networks are studied for modeling dynamics as well - \cite{fuchs2020se} use $\mathrm{SE}(3)$-equivariant transformers to predict trajectories for a small number of particles as a regression task, and \cite{ecco} proposed a $\mathrm{S0}(2)$ equivariant continuous convolution for traffic trajectory prediction.
+All the methods mentioned above are deterministic. \cite{kohler2020equivariant} and \cite{ennormalizingflows} studies equivariant normalizing flows for modeling symmetric densities, however their domains focus on generative modeling and therefore differ from our work significantly.
+To our knowledge, no previous work has studied equivariant neural networks for probabilistic dynamics forecasting.

-Uncertainty quantification is critical for risk assessment in safety-critical domains.
-Properly quantified uncertainties can be used to generate probabilistic constraints and whereby generate more robust planning and control strategies \cite{ostafew2016learning, bujarbaruah2019adaptive}.
-With the increasing use of deep learning in forecasting tasks, many works have UQ for neural networks \cite{saftyassurance, wu2021quantifying, guo2017calibration}. \cite{2021conformal} proposes a conformal prediction algorithm for 1D RNN forecasters. \cite{saftyassurance} explores using conformal methods to produce collision warnings with safety guarantees.
-However, these works focus only on classification or 1-dimensional forecasts.
-To our knowledge, PECCO is the first paper to study quality of UQ for multivariate spatiotemporal forecasts.
+\paragraph{Uncertainty Quantification (UQ).} Uncertainty quantification is critical for risk assessment in safety-critical domains.
+Properly quantified uncertainties can be used to create probabilistic constraints and generate more robust planning and control strategies \citep{ostafew2016learning, bujarbaruah2019adaptive}.
+With the increasing use of deep learning in forecasting tasks, many works have UQ for neural networks \citep{saftyassurance, wu2021quantifying, guo2017calibration}. \cite{2021conformal} proposes a conformal prediction algorithm for 1D RNN forecasters with a prediction region with coverage guarantees.
+However, these works focus only on classification or 1-dimensional forecasts. \cite{salinas2019high, salinas2020deepar} use autoregressive RNNs for probabilistic forecasting of multiple time series, however, their method cannot explicitly model spatial relations.
+We present a model design for multi-agent dynamics and produce probabilistic distributions with better calibration.

-In our experiments, we show that the uncertainty distributions produced by deep generative models for trajectory forecasting are often not calibrated.
-Hence, better UQ methods are needed.
-In this work, we expand metrics from quantile and conformal prediction to the multivariate setting, and introduce a method to evaluate forecasted uncertainties.
-We also present a model design that produces uncertainty distributions with better calibration.